 - The questions asked during the grading sections don’t always seem to line up with the lesson they are learning.
 My oldest has found this frustrating on several occasions.
 Teaching Textbooks is done in a spiral format which means they circle back to lessons for review to make sure they remember all that they’ve been learning, but sometimes my kids have found that it throws them off.
 Maybe because it’s presented in a different way than what has been covered before and he gets confused and overwhelmed.
 Many times these random questions are why he gets a low grade on a lesson. *I* like that it brings them back to things they’ve learned already and reviews.
 That keeps those skills sharp and fresh.
 This was just something I noticed with my oldest son.

-- It’s ugly.
-Ok, this is just petty of me, I know, but I find Teaching Textbooks to feel very…. dated.
+- The graphics aren’t great.
+Personally, I find Teaching Textbooks to feel very…. dated.
 The design is very old school in terms of the digital world.
 I just wish it looked less like a 1990’s computer game.
+This doesn’t affect the math program – just the appeal of it.

 - It can be too easy just to guess the right answer to some of the questions.
 I’m not always convinced they actually KNOW the answer, but have just managed to make a lucky guess.